About Us

 Q: It has been more than a decade, considering you have been directly involved with the schooling machine in Turkey.
 What are your observations about the training gadget through those interactions?

 A: Unfortunately, my experience with excellent education has decreased dramatically.
 As a scientist, I try to be the very goal.
 However, scholars are sad and dissatisfied.
 They don’t even understand what they may be studying.
 They can’t clear up questions significantly; they must have selective answers.
 When I requested my nephew’s query, they asked me: “What are the options?”
-She couldn’t find a solution, except she had alternatives.
+She couldn’t find a solution, except that she had alternatives.
 This is improbable.
 We can’t build a future in this form of the educational machine; we ought to exchange.

 Q: What is gender discrimination like inside the U.S., to your enjoyment?

 A: Gender discrimination is everywhere.
-It is global trouble.
+It is a global problem.
 It isn’t a great scenario everywhere, but things are becoming better.
 In an awesome organization like MIT, women scientists are paid ten percent less than male scientists.
-In this century, during my negotiations for my task, I instructed them that if I were presented with a dollar less than my male colleagues, I would now not take the location.
+In this century, during my negotiations for my task, I instructed them that if I were presented with a dollar less than my male colleagues, I would not take the location.

 Q: Can Turkey leap ahead and keep up with the advanced world in science?